AAFC-BICoE/gbif-ipt-vagrant/README.md

   * RHEL/CentOS: Download vagrant from https://www.vagrantup.com/downloads.html

 5) Initialize the VM and wait for provisioning to complete: *vagrant up*
-  * To use the libvirt provider, see the Hypervisor Support section
+  * To use the libvirt or OpenStack provider, see the Hypervisor Support section.
+Defaults to VirtualBox.

 6) Navigate to IPT in a web browser
-  * Depending on the networking type configuration in config.yml:
+  * libvirt and VirtualBox providers
+    * vm->networking->type in config.yml is set to:
       * Private (default): Navigate to http://*hypervisor-hostname*:4567 where *hypervisor-hostname* is the name of the machine hosting the VM.
 You can determine this by typing *hostname -f* on the command line.
       * Public:  Navigate to http://*hostname* or http://*ip* where *hostname* and *ip* are replaced by values from config.yml
+  * OpenStack provider
+    * vm->provider->openstack->floating-ip is set to auto (default) or an address: Navigate to http://*floating-ip* where *floating-ip* is displayed on vagrant-up and/or in openstack.
+    * vm->provider->openstack->floating-ip is not set (empty string): Navigate to http://*internal-ip* where *internal-ip* is displayed on vagrant-up and/or in openstack.

 7) Complete the IPT configuration
   * By default, a subdirectory named *ipt_data* is created in the working directory and maps to */ipt_data* inside the VM.
 Use */ipt_data* when the IPT configuration prompts for a data folder.
-  * In the IPT configuration, the Base URL should be set to the URL used to navigate to IPT.
+  * In the IPT configuration, the Base URL should be set to the URL used to navigate to IPT (see step 6).

 ## Hypervisor Support